ncatlab/nlab-content/pages/1843.md

 ## Mathematical model from (formal) physical input

-The derivation of the fact that the Kalb-Ramond field that is locally given by a 2-form is globally really a degree 3 [[Deligne cohomology|Deligne cocycle]] proceeds in in entire analogy with the corresponding discussion of the [[electromagnetic field]]:
+The derivation of the fact that the Kalb-Ramond field that is locally given by a 2-form is globally really a degree 3 cocycle in the [[Deligne cohomology]] model for [[ordinary differential cohomology]] proceeds in in entire analogy with the corresponding discussion of the [[electromagnetic field]]:

 * **classical background** The [[field strength]] 3-form $H \in \Omega^3(X)$ is required to be closed, $d H_3 = 0$.